momegas/loggerbros/README.md

 - [x] Fastapi dependency injection
 - [ ] Loki support

-## Quick start
+## Examples

-TL;DR?
 Check out the quick start example in ./examples/.
 There are a number of other examples in ./examples/\*.js.

 ## Quick start